 Specific users and user communities tend to create different applications but with shared characteristics.
 For example, the particle data community tends to focus on very loosely coupled, data intensive parameter sweeps involving Monte Carlo simulations and statistical analyzes.
+Although the specific applications vary widely, many share these basic properties.
 Systems used by these communities are thus designed to support these application classes before others.

 The Usage Mode defined earlier tries to catch the dominant properties of the main application classes, insofar they are relevant to the design of the system, and to the operational properties of the system.
-For example, the usage mode 'massively distributed, loosely coupled' implies that the system's design prioritizes on compute resources (e.g. cycle scavanging, large clusters), an to a lesser degree on communication (no need for fast links between application instances), or on reservation and co scheduling.

-In contrast, the usage mode 'massively distributed, tighly coupled' would imply a system's design to focus on compute resources, but importantly also on fast communication between near nodes, and on (physical) co-location of processes.
+For example, the usage mode 'massively distributed, loosely coupled' implies that the system's design prioritizes on compute resources (e.g. cycle scavanging, large clusters), and to a lesser degree on communication (a non-critical need for fast links between application instances).
+In contrast, the usage mode 'massively distributed, tighly coupled' would imply a critical dependence on compute resources, on fast communication between near nodes, and on the physical co-location of processes; these should be reflected in the system's design.